Release Date: May 23, 2011

 Eric Denker, lecturer, National Gallery of Art

-Catherine A. Metzger, senior conservator of paintings, National Gallery of Art
+Carol Christensen, senior conservator, department of painting conservation, National Gallery of Art

 Department of Communications